Investment management: Diversification

 Against the background of the asset allocation, fund managers consider the degree of diversification that makes sense for a given client (given its risk preferences) and construct a list of planned holdings accordingly.
 The list will indicate what percentage of the fund should be invested in each particular stock or bond.
 The theory of portfolio diversification was originated by Markowitz (and many others).
 Effective diversification requires management of the correlation between the asset returns and the liability returns, issues internal to the portfolio (individual holdings volatility), and cross-correlations between the returns.

 Investment styles

 There is a range of different styles of fund management that the institution can implement.
 For example, growth, value, growth at a reasonable price (GARP), market neutral, small capitalisation, indexed, etc. Each of these approaches has its distinctive features, adherents, and in any particular financial environment, distinctive risk characteristics.
 For example, there is evidence that growth styles (buying rapidly growing earnings) are especially effective when the companies able to generate such growth are scarce; conversely, when such growth is plentiful, then there is evidence that value styles tend to outperform the indices particularly successfully.

-Large asset managers are increasingly profiling their equity portfolio managers to trade their orders more effectively.
-While this strategy is less effective with small-cap trades, it has been effective for portfolios with large-cap companies.
+Large asset managers are increasingly profiling their equity portfolio managers to execute trades more effectively.
+While this strategy is less effective for small-cap trades, it has proven effective for portfolios with large-cap companies.